SAP-samples/logistics-business-network-integration/README.md

 Watch [this recording](https://www.kaltura.com/p/1921661/sp/192166100/embedIframeJs/uiconf_id/37285991/partner_id/1921661?iframeembed=true&playerId=kaltura_player&entry_id=1_87fynq6n)
 to have the steps explained visually.

 For all the LBN provider APIs, when you call our endpoint, you would need to request or procure an OAuth 2.0 client Id and secret.
 This can be procured by reporting an incident .
-Use the  application component - SCM-LBN-INT in sap support portal(support.sap.com) Please mention the LBNID created for you account.
+Use the  application component - SCM-LBN-INT in [sap support portal](https://support.sap.com/).
+Please mention the LBNID created for you account.
 To know the LBN ID, login to SAP LBN and open the business profile tile.

 The OAuth Id will be needed by you to call our endpoint for all the provider APIs.

 The [LBN endpoint](https://l20398-iflmap.hcisbp.eu1.hana.ondemand.com/http/v1
-) that you need to call:
+) that you need to call.

 The step above is same as the one you have request for test access.
 But the OAuth ID and secret will be separate for productive access.

-* Configure system connection in LBN for productive tenant.Repeat the activities carried out on System connection App in the test tenant ( [Click here](https://video.sap.com/media/t/1_igc0uy3u) ).
+Configure system connection in LBN for productive tenant.Repeat the activities carried out on System connection App in the test tenant ( [Click here](https://video.sap.com/media/t/1_igc0uy3u) ).
 This time maintain your productive URL

 Follow activities as done in step 3 to your productive URLs.